darioalessandro/ParaCon/README.md

 # ParaCon

-Implementation of a concurrent Operation on top of NSOperation, great for consuming an Stream.
+Implementation of a concurrent Operation on top of NSOperation, great for consuming a Stream.